siruwuu/5400_final_project/README.md

 ## Note on API Key for GPT Suggestions

-This project uses OpenAI's GPT-4 API to generate language suggestions for improving Reddit adoption posts.
+This project uses OpenAI's GPT-4 API (which uses in src/gpt_classifier_suggester/gpt/suggestion.py) to generate language suggestions for improving Reddit adoption posts.
 To protect security and comply with best practices, the API Key is not hard-coded in the source code.
 Instead, we use a .env file and load the API Key via environment variables.